chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/nexus-pull-through/index.md

 After running this command, you'll be prompted to enter a password.

 After running the `docker login` command, you will be able to pull a Chainguard Developer Image through Nexus.
-The following example pulls the `wolfi-base` Image.
+The following example pulls the `wolfi-base` Image:

 ```sh
 docker pull <Nexus URL>/chainguard/wolfi-base